Svetlana Laurel: Mom Shoots 14-Year-Old Daughter In Head As Panicked Teen Talks On Phone With 911, Police Say

-In what appears to be a custody dispute gone wrong in horrifying fashion, 52-year-old mom of two Svetlana Laurel shot her own 14-year-old daughter in the head on Tuesday night, killing her, as the distraught teen attempted to speak on the phone to a 911 operator, prosecutors allege in court documents obtained by KOMO TV News in Seattle, Washington.
+In what appears to be a custody dispute gone wrong in horrifying fashion, 52-year-old Svetlana Laurel shot her own 14-year-old daughter in the head on Tuesday night, December 18, killing her.
+The distraught teen was attempting to speak on the phone to a 911 operator at the time of the incident, as prosecutors allege in court documents obtained by KOMO TV News in Seattle, Washington.

 According to a police report and court papers, Laurel showed up Tuesday evening at the home of her former husband, Michael Gulizia, who was not yet home.
-Gulizia had custody of the couple’s two children, a 12-year-old boy, and 14-year-old girl identified as Natalie Gulizia, according to a New York Daily News report on the incident.
+Gulizia had custody of the couple’s two children, a 12-year-old boy, and a 14-year-old girl identified as Natalie Gulizia, according to a New York Daily News report on the incident.

 Renton is a suburban city about 12 miles south of Seattle.
-Laurel was reportedly living in Kent, Washington, according to KOMO reporter Jennifer Sullivan reporting on Twitter.
+Laurel was reportedly living in Kent, Washington, according to KOMO reporter Jennifer Sullivan — via Twitter.
 Kent is located another seven miles south of Renton.

-When the father returned home accompanied by his daughter, he found Laurel — who did not have permission to enter his home — inside holding a taser “stun gun,” according to the KOMO report.
+When the father returned home, accompanied by his daughter, he found Laurel — who did not have permission to enter his home — inside.
+She was holding a taser “stun gun,” according to the KOMO report.
 She had bound their 12-year-old son to a chair using zip ties, and gagged the boy by stuffing a sock in his mouth.
-Laurel then fired the taser, stunning Gulizia, proceeding to tie him up as well while telling him that he had “ruined her life” and she was going to kill him.
+Laurel then fired the taser, stunning Gulizia.
+She then proceeded to tie him up as well, all while telling him that he had “ruined her life” — and that she was going to kill him.

 Svetlana Laurel booked into jail, suspected of shooting and killing her 14-yo daughter Natalie Gulizia in Renton last night. @KIRO7Seattle pic.twitter.com/v3lKKnzHxF